 Pushing the 1/8″ polyurethane tube over the small barbed fittings correctly so that the joint is reliable without breaking them is not easy.
-It takes some practice, and as recommended in the installation instructions some heat, but not too much, is helpful to soften the tube end enough to do it.
+It takes some practice, and as recommended in the installation instructions some heat, such as boiling hot water, is helpful to soften the tube end enough to do it.
 The tube must be pushed all the way as far as it can go up against the end.

 If you bend the barbed pip, the fitting should be cut off and a new fitting used.
 Leaving enough slack in the tubing to make sure trimming a little back is not a problem is VERY important therefor.

 Too much heat will cause the tube end to soften permanently, and the joint could then pop off under pressure.
-If a tube pops off under pressure, it is likely that the tube end was overheated.
+With boiling water you cannot overheat the tube.

 I was reminded of this tool by a family member of the original inventor of the Plant Booster, Al Muxlow.
 Al used to make these and give them to his friends.
 It really works like a treat.